Don Pedro (Much Ado About Nothing): Analysis

 Don Pedro's goodness serves to balance out the Don John's wickedness.
 Many critics contrast Don Pedro's well-intentioned deceptions, both of Beatrice and Benedick and of Hero, with Don John's bitter and malicious deception of Claudio and Don Pedro.

-Don Pedro is the only character in Much Ado About Nothing to encourage a female character to speak.
+Don Pedro is the only male character in Much Ado About Nothing to encourage a female character to speak.
 He tells Beatrice "Your silence most offends me."

 In Janice Hayes's reading of Much Ado About Nothing, Claudio regards Don Pedro as a father figure; Claudio is thus afraid of engaging in "oedipal competition" with him over Hero.

 There has been some debate as to the meaning of Hero's line, about Don Pedro, "Why then, your visor should be thatched".
 A. G. Newcomer interprets this line to refer to Don Pedro's baldness.
 Hilda Hulme interprets "thatch" to possibly refer to pubic hair rather than head hair.
 Others, such as Joost Daalder, follow Hulme's reading.
 Another possibility is that this line refers to Don Pedro's lack of a beard.
 It is additionally possible that this line refers to Don Pedro's mask being overly ornate and is a suggestion from Hero that his mask should be more humbly decorated.
 Contrarily, the mask itself could be lacking hair.
 In any case, the line is a put-down of Don Pedro.